Fire: Chemistry

-In contrast, fire is intensified by increasing the overall rate of combustion.
+In contrast, fire is intensified by increasing the overall combustion rate.
 Methods to do this include balancing the input of fuel and oxidizer to stoichiometric proportions, increasing fuel and oxidizer input in this balanced mix, increasing the ambient temperature so the fire's own heat is better able to sustain combustion, or providing a catalyst, a non-reactant medium in which the fuel and oxidizer can more readily react.